henrynw/openrating/README.md

 > Tip: if `DATABASE_URL` is omitted the service falls back to the in-memory store (handy for demos, no persistence).

+## Player profile photos

+Cloudflare Images is the default integration for serving profile photos.
+The API remains optional—if you skip the environment variables below, the photo routes stay disabled and existing clients continue to work without images.

+Set these environment variables on every service that issues upload URLs (`web`, `worker`, `cron`):

+- `CF_IMAGES_ACCOUNT_ID` – Cloudflare account ID.
+- `CF_IMAGES_ACCOUNT_HASH` – Images delivery hash (found in the Images dashboard).
+- `CF_IMAGES_API_TOKEN` – API token with the *Cloudflare Images: Edit* permission.
+- *(optional)* `CF_IMAGES_DEFAULT_VARIANT` – Variant name to use when returning `profile_photo_url` (defaults to `public`).
+- *(optional)* `CF_IMAGES_VARIANT_ALIASES` – Comma-separated alias map (e.g. `default:public,thumb:avatarThumb`) so you can keep friendly keys while Cloudflare stores the actual variant names.

+> Render blueprint users can store these as secrets named `cf-images-account-id`, `cf-images-account-hash`, and `cf-images-api-token`.

+Flow:

+1. `POST /v1/players/{player_id}/profile-photo/upload` – returns a Cloudflare direct-upload URL plus the provisional `image_id`.
+2. The client uploads the binary to that URL.
+3. `POST /v1/players/{player_id}/profile-photo/finalize` – the API confirms Cloudflare finished processing, stores the `image_id`, and returns the public URLs/variants.
+4. `DELETE /v1/players/{player_id}/profile-photo` removes the image and clears the player metadata.

+You control the variants (resize, format, etc.) inside Cloudflare Images—define them once in the dashboard and reference the names via `CF_IMAGES_DEFAULT_VARIANT`/`CF_IMAGES_VARIANT_ALIASES`.

 ### Deploy on Render (blueprint)
 1. [Create a Render account](https://render.com) and connect this repo.
 2. Accept the detected `render.yaml` blueprint — it provisions: